Health Indicator Report of Routine Dental Health Care Visits

 Percentage of Adults Who Reported a Dental Visit in the Past Year, Utah and U.S., 1997-2002, 2004, 2006, 2008, 2010, 2012, 2014, 2016, and 2018

 NotesAge adjusted to U.S. 2000 population.
 U.S. data are the average of all states and the District of Columbia; they do not include U.S. territories.
-(Beginning in 2002 this question is only asked in even years.)
+(Beginning in 2002 this is a core BRFSS question which is only asked in even years.)
 The data in this graph include estimates from the old landline-only methodology, and from the new methodology that includes both landline and cell phone respondent interviews along with a new weighting methodology called iterative proportional fitting, or raking.
 The new methodology utilizes additional demographic information (such as education, race, and marital status) in the weighting procedure.
 Both of these methodology changes were implemented to account for an increased number of U.S. households without landline phones and an under-representation of certain demographic groups that were not well-represented in the sample.
 More details about these changes can be found at: [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf].